GiftedNovaHD/SerpentVAE-public/deprecated/README.md

 - `fsdp_train.py`: This file contains a version of the training loop but with Fully-Sharded Data Parallelism (FSDP) implemented to facilitate model training across multiple nodes.
 We are somewhat confident that it works.
 This file will be replaced by `lightning_train.py` in the root directory.
 - `chaincrp.py`: This file contains a deprecated version of the ChainCRP implementation using Pyro.
 - `stable_lightning_train.py`: This file contains a deprecated version of the training loop implement with PyTorch Lightning.
 It was used to when simultaneously developing SerpentVAE while also integrating DDP and FSDP training strategies.
+- `test_config.py`: This file contains deprecated code for testing that our functions to parse the layer configuration worked correctly.